ozezzy/FRA/README.md

 [![codecov](https://codecov.io/gh/ozezzy/FRA/branch/master/graph/badge.svg)](https://codecov.io/gh/ozezzy/FRA)
 [![Build Status](https://travis-ci.org/ozezzy/FRA.svg?branch=master)](https://travis-ci.org/ozezzy/FRA)

-Feature Request App is a simple Flask, SQLAlchemy, Bootstrap application that ebables users to capture Feature requests from client, and prioritise them.
+Feature Request App is a simple Flask, SQLAlchemy and Bootstrap application that enables users to capture Feature requests from clients and prioritize them.

 Features
-- User with credentials can login.
+- A user with credentials can login.
-- Logged in user fill and submit feature request form.
+- Logged in user fill and submit the feature request form.
 - Logged in user can view current feature requests.
 - If an already assigned priority is chosen for a new feature, existing request priorities are re-ordered